Skip to main content

 }

 This configuration spins up a new set of runners that pick up work using the Docker image specified.
 All the scaling and provisioning is otherwise handled automatically, and the endpoint is the same as the one for the remote cache.
-To use this in Bazel, a new platform needs to be added that looks something like the following.
+To use this in Bazel, add a new platform that looks something like the following.

 In a BUILD file, e.g. <WORKSPACE root>/platforms/BUILD.bazel